 - Have achieved a grade point average of 2.75 (on

-a four point scale) or higher in the last 60 semester
+a four point scale) or higher in your undergraduate studies.

 - Be in official "good standing" at the

 last educational institution attended.

 The following materials are required for admission review by the submission deadline: Please note that the cut-off dates for Admission to the Summer Term is February 1, Fall Term is July 1, and for the Spring Term is November 1.
 Applications are not accepted for the Winter Term.
 Even though the student may have paid a late fee of $15.00 after these date for late processing there does come a time when processing stops.
 If the University does not have your complete package (application, transcripts and other required documents) by March 1 for the Summer Term, August 1 for the Fall Term, and December 1 for the Spring Term you have passed the deadline date for processing and it stops.
 At this point you will need to re-apply with a new application for the next term.